Strong reasons for the new WHO air quality guidelines

 Webinar on the background and impact

 Want to know more?
-14 October 2021, the Data and Knowledge Hub Healthy Urban Living will be organising a webinar in which various experts come together to discuss the background and impact of the new guidelines.
+On 14 October 2021, the Data and Knowledge Hub Healthy Urban Living organised a webinar in which various experts came together to discuss the background and impact of the new guidelines.
 What has changed?
 Why now?
 And how do we translate this into policy?
-Subscribe to the webinar or click here for more information.